Kahler-Einstein metrics with edge singularities

 \section{Higher regularity for solutions of the \MA equation}

 We now use the machinery of the last section to prove one of our main results, that under reasonable initial hypotheses, solutions of the complex Monge-Ampere equation are polyhomogeneous (Theorem \ref{PhgMainThm}).
-This type of proof is quite standard now, and we list as precursors the proof of polyhomogeneity for {\it complete} Bergman and K\"ahler--Einstein metrics on strictly pseudoconvex domains by Lee and Melrose \cite{LM}, and the existence of or obstructions to polyhomogeneity for solutions of the singular Yamabe problem \cite{Ma2}.
-The proof here is close to the one in this last reference.
-This regularity result was part of the announcement \cite{Ma0}, and the proof here is the one envisioned there.
-We now work exclusively in the edge H\"older spaces since they turn out to be the more natural tools for this problem.
+This type of proof has appeared in many places by now.
+One origin is the proof of polyhomogeneity for {\it complete} Bergman and K\"ahler--Einstein metrics on strictly pseudoconvex domains by Lee and Melrose \cite{LM}; that argument was clarified and recast into something near the present form in \cite{Ma2}, where polyhomogeneity of solutions of the singular Yamabe problem (or obstructions to such polyhomogeneity) was determined.
+This regularity result was announced in \cite{Ma0}.

 We turn to the proof of Theorem \ref{PhgMainThm}.
 There are three main steps.
-The first is to show that $u \in \calC^{k,\gamma}_e$ for every $k \in \NN$; the second is to improve this to full conormality, i.e., to show that $u \in \calA^0$; finally, we improve this conormality to the existence of a polyhomogeneous expansion.
+The first is to show that $u \in \calC^{k,\gamma}_e$ for every $k \in \NN$; the second is to improve this to full conormality, i.e., to show that $u \in \calA^0$; in the last, we improve this conormality to the existence of a polyhomogeneous expansion.
 The first step is equivalent to standard higher elliptic regularity for Monge-Ampere equations; this uses the dilation invariance properties of the edge H\"older spaces in a crucial way.
 The second step then breaks this dilation invariance by showing that we may also differentiate arbitrarily many times along $\D$.
-This uses the hybrid spaces introduced in \S 2.4.
 The final step uses an iteration to show that $u$ has a longer and longer partial polyhomogeneous expansion.
-These last two steps require us to state a few further results about the boundedness of pseudodifferential edge operators which are needed in the course of the proof.